DINA18102002/CODSOFT/Task_2/README.md

-Task 2 which is design the Restaurant Menu
+Task 2 which is to design UI for the Restaurant Menu